-Use a whole-disk node such as /dev/sdb or /dev/nvme1n1 when the clone must include the partition table and every partition.
-Use a partition node such as /dev/sdb2 when only one filesystem needs to be copied.
+Use the whole disk such as /dev/sdb or /dev/nvme1n1 for a full disk image.
+Use the partition device such as /dev/sdb2 when only one filesystem should be cloned.

 $ sudo umount /dev/sdb2

-The destination filesystem needs free space at least equal to the source size because the image file will grow to the full block-device size.
+The destination filesystem needs free space at least equal to the source size because a raw image normally grows to the full block-device size.

-status=progress prints transfer statistics while the copy is running, and conv=fsync flushes the saved image before dd exits.
+status=progress prints transfer statistics while dd runs, and conv=fsync flushes the image before dd exits.

 $ sudo mkdir -p /mnt/source-clone